shewa12/easy-poll/readme.txt

 New: easy-poll default slug update option added on the settings page
 New: Textarea field added to add message that will be visible if user visit before poll start and after expire
 Fix: Javascript error showing on the console

+= 1.2.0 - 22 January, 2023 =
+New: Now Admin can see Active poll statistics report on the backend
+New: Now Admin can see the poll summary percentage of single-type questions
+New: Now Users can see the poll summary percentage of single-type questions after submitting the poll

 === Upgrade Notice ===